Network Situational Awareness

 Our researchers developed and maintain a suite of open source tools to help you monitor your large-scale networks using network data.
 Researchers explore and develop analysis techniques that enable you to use the output of these tools efficiently and effectively.
 Our researchers also provide frameworks and models that help you understand and mitigate the threats your network may face.
 Best practices guide you in how to architect, engineer, and monitor your own network to improve its security.

-We hold the annual FloCon conference where those with common security concerns gather to discuss cutting-edge techniques.
+The CERT Division also sponsors the annual FloCon conference where those with common security concerns gather to discuss cutting-edge techniques.
 Applying what you learn at FloCon helps you analyze and visualize large data sets so that you can protect and defend your networked systems.

 Beginning with FloCon 2018, the conference has expanded to focus on analytics of any large-scale data set—not just network flow data.
 If you are interested in data-driven security, you can participate in this conference and discuss these issues, including innovative ways to use big data to address security problems.

 The expert researchers in the CERT Division continue to investigate cutting-edge data analysis techniques and network collection capabilities that you can use to protect your organization and keep pace with the threat environment.